aemeltsev/adf/README.md

 The adf c++ library is licensed under the terms of the Apache license.
 See LICENSE for more information.

-# Links
+# References

 For more information about adf and methods for filter design, see:

-Les Thede - Practical analog and digital filter design.
+Practical Analog and Digital Filter Design, Artech House, *L. Thede*

-Hercules G. Dimopoulos - Analog Electronic Filters.
-Theory, Design and Synthesis.
+Analog Electronic Filters.
+Theory, Design and Synthesis, 2012th ed.
+Springer, *H.G.
+Dimopoulos*

-Wai-Kai Chen - Passive, Active, and Digital Filters.
+Passive, Active, and Digital Filters, 2nd ed.
+CRC Press, *Wai-Kai Chen*

-Gabor C. Temes - Modern Filter theory and design.
+Modern Filter theory and design, John Wiley & Sons, *G. C. Temes*

-Emmanual C. Ifeachor - Digital Signal Processing.
-A Practical Approach.
+Digital Signal Processing.
+A Practical Approach, 2nd ed.
+Prentice Hall, *E. C. Ifeachor*